 NONE If the file specified on the TOSTMF parameter already exists, the command reports an error and the existing file is not changed.
 For safety's sake, this is the default value.
 REPLACE If the file specified on the TOSTMF parameter already exists, it is replaced.
 ADD If the file specified on the TOSTMF parameter already exists, the output from the command is appended to the existing file.
 This option is not only supported by the following file formats: HTML, TIFF, RTF, spool archive (SAVSPLF).
 When used with Excel output, STMFOPT(ADD) adds one or more new worksheets to an existing Excel file.
-UNIQUE CoolSpools avoids clashes of file names by

-CoolSpools avoids clashes of file names by generating a unique file name for the output file(s) by appending a numeric suffix to the body of the name specified on the TOSTMF parameter (i.e. the part of the name prior to the extension).
+UNIQUE CoolSpools avoids clashes of file names by generating a unique file name for the output file(s) by appending a numeric suffix to the body of the name specified on the TOSTMF parameter (i.e. the part of the name prior to the extension).
 The numeric suffix will be one higher than the highest suffix associated with any existing file of this name in the directory.
 You can optionally define a separator character on the third element of the SPLIT parameter which will be inserted between the body of the file name and the numeric suffix generated in order to keep file names unique.

-This option indicates that the stream file option will be defined at run time by an exit program.
-The exit program must generate an option structure of type
+EXITPGM This option indicates that the stream file option will be defined at run time by an exit program.
+The exit program must generate an option structure of type CS_STM01.
+RPLXLSSHT (CVTSPLXL command only).
+The new worksheet(s) written to the existing Excel file will replace one or more existing worksheets, specified on the RPLXLSSHT parameter.